-If you need to work on your English language skills there are lots of options, from formal lessons and qualifications to conversation groups.
+If you need to improve your English language skills, there are many options - from formal lessons and qualifications to conversation groups.

 English language training in New Zealand is often called ESOL training (English for Speakers of Other Languages).
 Courses can specialise in everyday English to help with daily life, academic English for study, or business English for work.

 Courses are available from many different organisations and learning institutions and may be full-time or part-time.

 For more information about courses in your area, see our ESOL tool:

 Secondary applicants (partners and dependents over 16) applying for residence under the skilled and business streams who are not able to show they meet a minimum standard of English will need to pre-purchase ESOL tuition.

 If you have pre-purchased English language classes with your visa it means you can access approved courses at no extra cost.

 The government’s Tertiary Education Commission (TEC) has a list of approved courses on its website.
 If you need help deciding which course to choose, call the TEC toll free Help Line on 0800 601 301 to discuss course options with an English for Migrants Advisor.
 If you are calling from overseas, dial +64 4 462 5201.

 Enrolling for a pre-purchased ESOL course